sreejithuvt/pleuston/README.md

 ## Keeper

-After following the instructions outlined above, the web app will connect to the Ocean Protocol test network where all smart contracts are deployed so you don't have to configure anything else.
+After following the instructions outlined above, Pleuston will connect to the Ocean Protocol test network where all smart contracts are deployed so you don't have to configure anything else.

 The Keeper Contracts ABI's are published as a [NPM library](https://www.npmjs.com/package/@oceanprotocol/keeper-contracts) and imported in the project.